dbos-inc/dbos-demo-apps/typescript/e-commerce/README.md

 * Use the `npx dbos-cloud login` command from within the application directory, if you haven't already logged in.
 * Provision a DBOS Cloud database instance (using `npx dbos-cloud database provision`) if you have not already done so.
 * Register the application, using `npx dbos-cloud app register -d <dbname>`, with `<dbname>` set to match the name of the provisioned database server instance.
-* In the dbos-config.yaml, set `frontend_host` to the URL that the payment server will have once deployed.
+* Use `npx dbos cloud app env` to set the URL that the payment server will have once deployed.
 This is of the form `https://<username>-payment-backend.cloud.dbos.dev`.
 * Deploy the application, using `npx dbos-cloud app deploy`.

 Be sure to note down the URL provided for accessing the payment backend; it is necessary for configuring the shop backend.
 The URL will be of the form `https://<username>-<app-name>.cloud.dbos.dev/`.
-The URL should match what was set as `frontend-host` in `dbos-config.yaml`.
-If not, edit `dbos-config.yaml` and redeploy with `npx dbos-cloud app deploy`.

 ### Configuring and Deploying the Shop Backend
 Assuming that the payment backend has already been deployed, the following additional steps are necessary to deploy the shop backend to the DBOS Cloud.